 Christmas Made to Order

 Alexa Pena Vega and Jonathan Bennett star in Christmas Made to Order as Steven, an architect, and Gretchen, a holiday party coordinator, respectively.
 Steven hires Gretchen to plan his family's Christmas, and her expertise not only brings his family closer, but it brings the two leads closer as well.
 Airing Sunday, Dec.
 23 at 8 p.m.
 ET.

 Lori Loughlin must have had a busy year, because she is starring in When Calls the Heart as well!
 The movie is about a group of orphans who become stranded in Hope Valley, and the town's residents work to create a memorable Christmas for the kids.
 Airing Tuesday, Dec.
 25 at 8 p.m.
 ET.

+The final Countdown to Christmas movie is technically airing after Christmas — and that's because it's a New Year's flick.
 A Midnight Kiss tells the story of a party-planning family tasked with throwing a New Year's Eve bash for a big entrepreneur.
 But when Lisa's brother gets thrown out of commission, she enlists his friend David to pitch in, and the two wind up falling in love.
 Airing Saturday, Dec.
 29 at 8 p.m.
 ET.

 Looks like this Christmas movie season will be filled with plenty of people returning home for the holidays, falling in love, architects, and party planners.
 My snowman PJs are ready.